 The Foundation of Goodness is expanding its activities by assisting differently abled and special needs communities across the island in partnership with other organisations (Serendip, CIMA Students Society) and overseas donors and volunteers including benchmarking and developing special needs units at rural school, assisting special needs teacher training and providing specialised equipment.

-FoG also supports the Methsewa Special Needs Home in Moneragala.
-Weekly dance classes for special needs students take place at the MCC Centre of Excellence in Seenigama and the Sports Academy Pool is made available for disabled individuals for their use as part of their physiotherapy regime.
+FoG also supports the Methsewa Special Needs Home in Monaragala.
+Weekly dance classes for special needs students take place at the OYOB Centre of Excellence in Seenigama and the Sports Academy Pool is made available for disabled individuals for their use as part of their physiotherapy regime.

 Methsewa Special Needs Home